ColinPattinson/colinpattinson.github.io/_posts/2021-07-31-data-as-art.md

 There are probably more elegant ways to convey what I wanted to but **I’m no artist**.

 ## Why do it at all?
 I discovered a set of cataclysmic revelations regarding a former relationship, which then forced life into a long stretch of choppy waters.
-In the midst of this anguish I became slightly obsessed with making sure I was as well as I could be... and tracking it.
+In the midst of this I became slightly obsessed with making sure I was as well as I could be... and tracking it.
 Having never worn a watch to sleep before, I began on night 1.
 I think I did it mostly knowing that one day, as some sort of culmination of the experience, I would be removed from that place and would get to reflect on having grown out of that nightmare.
 Equally, it could be a [predilection to measure](https://colinpattinson.github.io/NHSX-updates-2/) or see it as a messy, geeky form of distraction and therapy.

 ### Did I do any more?
 Yes, I’ve played around with a few of these (for example, a few months ago I pulled my spotify data to chart the most played tracks during this period of my life).
 In some ways they all feel a bit like writing out letters that one never sends.
 This one is now the exception.
 I doubt I will share more.
 1 being published is enough.
-I am well enough to move onto more frivolous things to measure in the future.
+Content for more frivolous things to measure in the future.

 ## Conclusion
 Sleep is important.
 I've been reading '[Why we sleep](https://en.wikipedia.org/wiki/Why_We_Sleep)' and it is full of interesting insights into the damage of not sleeping well.
 The author writes;